 - Suffering from sleep apnea

-Blood volume and Excess Fluid
+Blood volume and excess fluid

-blood swirling around those veins, which, when coupled with water retention and swelling around the neck and within the nasal passages, can lead to snoring.
+Increased levels of blood swirling around your veins, coupled with water retention and swelling around the neck and within the nasal passages, can lead to snoring.

-exactly lend themselves to a good night’s sleep.
-This hormone can cause the nasal passages of pregnant women to swell, leading to snoring issues that range from mild to severe.
+Your rapidly fluctuating pregnancy hormones do not lend themselves to a good night’s sleep.
+These changes cause the nasal passages of pregnant women to swell, leading to snoring that ranges from mild to severe.

-Allergies and Sickness
+Allergies and sickness

 Snoring is often just ‘one of those things’ that you and your partner laugh (or grimace) about over breakfast.
 However, that doesn’t mean you should ignore it completely.
 When women snore during pregnancy, it can be indicative of a severe medical condition.

-With that said, the mere presence of snoring in pregnancy doesn’t mean you are suffering from this serious ailment.
+With that said, the presence of snoring in pregnancy does not mean you are suffering from this serious ailment.
 A pregnant woman also needs to be at least 20 weeks along in her pregnancy, have high blood pressure, and present with at least one of the following: